Female Police allege Retaliation

 Currently, the State Law Enforcement Division is conducting an investigation regarding one of the Latta employees.
 The identity of the employee will not be revealed due to confidentiality protection.
 Moore’s attorney believes it’s the employee who accused the male employee of sexual harassment.
 In spite of all her hardships, Moore says she will continue to serve the people in Latta or Dillion County if she becomes employed there.
 Moore remains confident that justice will be served.

 Employment Law Attorney

-If you have ever experienced wrongful termination for trying to help a victim of sexual harassment in New York, New Jersey, or Philadelphia, contact an employment law attorney at the Derek T. Smith Law Group, PLLC.
+If you have ever experienced wrongful termination for trying to help a victim of sexual harassment in New York City, Miami, New Jersey, or Philadelphia, contact an employment law attorney at the Derek Smith Law Group, PLLC.
 Our employment lawyers are knowledgeable about state and federal laws that protect employees from sexual harassment, retaliation and termination, discrimination, and all other employment violations.
-For more information on wrongful termination, sexual harassment, or employment law, read our employment law blog.
+Call us at 800-807-2209 for a free consultation.

 - Are You Entitled to Paid Maternity Leave? - January 23, 2020